lisawagner/easy-eats/README.md

 Created a custom `useTheme` hook to reduce the amount of code written in the components and to allow for additional functionality.

 ### `Reducers and useReducer`

+When working with context and complex states and different ways of updating states, a reducer is a good option.
+It is a function that makes it easier to work with multiple bits of related state that can be updated in different ways.

+As logic becomes more complex, reducers are also a great option.
+It is a single function that encapsulates all the logic we need to update state values in multiple ways.

+Tested out useReducer by building a simple colour change state reducer.

+### `Theme Color Selector`

+### `Light & Dark Modes`

+### `Light & Dark Mode Styles`